Building resilient software that works offline

 How does Electric help?

 Electric is a sync engine.
-It syncs little subsets of your Postgres data into local apps, services and environments.
+It syncs little subsets of your Postgres data into local apps and services.

 This keeps your local data up-to-date and in sync between users and devices.
 Allowing you to build local-first apps that are resilient and work offline.